 We believe that by doing this we have a flexible system, run by the group for the trip, the system is also transparent and you can see exactly what is being paid for, it also helps to keep the costs competitive and save on administrative costs so that we can pass the savings on to you.

 We constantly update the kitty prices on our website, however prices can go up with no notice and exchange rate fluctuations will also effect costs.
 However, if there is money left in the kitty at the end of your trip then this is divided between the group and you receive a refund.
-At least half of your kitty should be paid in cash, if you wish to carry some of your money in Travellers cheques this is your choice but you will then need to exchange the cheques and pay the kitty in cash during your trip.
+Your kitty can be paid in a mixture of US Dollar cash and local currency.
+Most travellers choose to bring a cash passport (www.cashpassport.com) with them for withdrawing local currency, as it's very secure, working like an ATM card drawing out local currency from ATMs within each country you travel.
+Please note we no longer accept Travellers Cheques on our trips, because our passengers and leaders have found it increasingly difficult to find banks which change change them throughout the world.

 Please make sure you check the website for your up to date kitty before your departure.